It worked like a champ And it illustrates a point Greetings my friends.

 It'll never stop.

-They're never going to proclaim, okay.
+They're never going to proclaim, okay, we got justice now.

-Okay, we've leveled the playing field.
+Okay, we've leveled the play.

 Okay, we've made up for slavery.